Autistic burnout 5 years recovery - what actually helped slightly

 But still problematic since my family forces themselves into my room all the time.

-You can't recover when the source of burnout keeps happening.
+I can't recover when the source of burnout keeps happening.

 The Advice That Didn't Work